About Sensor

 The Sensor6k executable is a Windows 32-bit version, but will run on Windows 32-bit and Windows x64 operating systems (through the WOW32 emulator).
 On 32-bit systems, the maximum memory addressable by a process is 2 GB.
 This allows black oil problems roughly on the order of a million blocks.

-On Windows x64 operating systems (Vista, XP, Server 2003, or Compute Cluster Server 2003), maximum memory addressable by the 32-bit executable is 4 GB, allowing black oil problems on the order of 2 million blocks.
-Our new 64-bit version, SENSOR 64, now allows access of more memory (up to the machine limit, theoretical = 8 TB).
-The maximum physical memory currently available on computers running x64 has recently doubled to 128 GB, allowing Sensor black oil cases up to about 80 million cells.
-Cost for those machines with the maximum 128 GB RAM may range into the tens of thousands, but currently available 64-bit machines with 8 to 16 GB of memory cost around US $4000 to $5000 and are more than sufficient for most cases.
+On Windows x64 operating systems (8, 7, Vista, XP, Server 2003, or Compute Cluster Server 2003), maximum memory addressable by the 32-bit executable is 4 GB, allowing black oil problems on the order of 2 million blocks.
+Our 64-bit version, SENSOR 64, allows access of more memory (up to the machine limit, theoretical = 8 TB).
+The maximum physical memory currently available on computers running Windows 8 (x64) is 512 GB (it is 192 GB for Windows 7), allowing Sensor black oil cases up to about 320 million cells.
+Cost for those machines with the maximum 512 GB RAM may range into the tens of thousands, but currently available 64-bit machines with 16 to 64 GB of memory are inexpensive and are more than sufficient for most cases.
 The pc with 16 GB can accommodate cases up to about 10 million cells, or 10 simultaneous million cell cases (since Sensor Impes memory requirement varies linearly with problem size as in above table).
 If the theoretical maximum memory addressable by 64 bit processes, 8 TB RAM, were available, Sensor could run impes black oil cases up to about 5 billion cells on a single node.

 All estimated maximum problem sizes mentioned above apply to Impes black oil cases.
 The user is cautioned that good efficiency (particularly) in Impes cases requires that grid block sizes (pore volumes) must not be small.
 If they are, timestep size limitations will and should be expected to cause prohibitively long run times, particularly for larger problems.
 See the discussion of cpu time scaling with problem size on page 2 of this section.
 Also, the ability to run very large problems is not by itself a good justification to do so.
 Grid dimensions (number of gridblocks) should be chosen as the smallest required to control the effects of numerical dispersion on results while adequately describing geology.
 In general, very large problems are justified only by very large reservoirs.